 Snoods have been spotted on the runways in recent years.
 For example, Chanel sent models down the runway wearing crochet snoods in 2012.
-And here's a fun fashion fact: designer Michael Kors had his first job in fashion at the age of 11 when he and a friend made and sold snoods to others.
+Designer Michael Kors had his first job in fashion at the age of 11 when he and a friend made and sold snoods to others.
 If the hair scrunchie can make a fashion comeback, then the snood can, too.

 This is a simple crochet snood pattern offered for free from Suzie's Stuff.
 It uses basic crochet stitches worked in the round with size 10 thread.
 An elastic band is added to make the snood fit properly snugly on the hair.
 The designer notes that you can wear it low like a traditional snood or alternatively wear it high like a headband.

 Crochet designer Suna Kendall says that this snood, named Snood-tastic, "was made to act as a hair net to hold curly hair in a scrunched-up position while drying, but also works as a traditional snood to contain long hair when it’s driving you nuts."
 Like Suzie's Snood, this is a simple thread crochet snood worked in the round using thread.
 It is shaped a bit differently and looks a little bit like a modern slouch hat in comparison with other snood designs.